mdang/how-to-teach-programming/README.md

 Strategy | Description
 --- | ---
-3‐2‐1/Fist to Five/Thumbs Up, Thumbs Down | Students communicate their level of understanding using their fingers
+3‐2‐1 / Fist to Five / Thumbs Up, Thumbs Down | Students communicate their level of understanding using their fingers